PIPELINE Suite, Snapshot Guide

 How Leads Enter the System

-Leads come in through two entry points, each with its own dedicated workflow in Series 1:
+Leads come in through two entry points, each with its own dedicated workflow in Folder 1:

 📱